maprdhm/SPACiSS/README.md

 ### Requirements
 Tested on:
-- Ubuntu 16.04 with ROS Kinetic and Gazebo7
+- Ubuntu 16.04 with ROS Kinetic and Gazebo7 (master branch)
-- Ubuntu 18.04 with ROS Melodic and Gazebo9
+- Ubuntu 18.04 with ROS Melodic and Gazebo9 (master branch)
-- Ubuntu 20.04 with ROS Noetic and Gazebo11
+- Ubuntu 20.04 with ROS Noetic and Gazebo11 (noetic branch)

+Requires:
+- ROS with the navigation and visualization stack
+- C++11 compiler (or C++14 for Noetic)
+- Qt4 (or Qt5 for Noetic)
 - Gazebo if pedsim_gazebo_plugin is used

 ### Install commands